 For Microsoft SQL Server, Microsoft Exchange Server, and bare-metal backups, each file version is uploaded as an individual file.
 Therefore, each version counts.

 Used space is calculated for all files in the account, even if they were deleted from the source system.
 To reclaim the used space, a user has to delete files from our servers.

 Calculation of the used space isn’t instantaneous.
-It’s updated on schedule, at least once per day.
+It’s updated at least every 15 minutes.